Somiyakhan10/Musculoskeletal-Compensation-Analysis-Tool/README.md

-# MuscleComp — Musculoskeletal Compensation Analysis Tool
+# 🦴 MuscleComp — Musculoskeletal Compensation Analysis Study

-**Quantifying Compensatory Muscle Activation in Simulated Gait Pathology**
+**Quantitative Analysis of Muscle Activation Changes Under Simulated Knee Weakness**

-By [Somiya Khan]
+**By Somiya Khan**

 ---

+⚠️ **Academic Disclaimer:**
-**⚠️ Academic Disclaimer:** This simulation is a computational model and does not represent real patient data.
-Results should be interpreted within the context of model limitations.
+This project is a computational simulation using a musculoskeletal model in OpenSim.
+It does not represent real patient data, and results should be interpreted within the limitations of the modeling framework.

 ---